ConnorWu0/Projemanag/README.md

 ![Drag a card](https://github.com/ConnorWuProjects/Projemanag/blob/master/screenshots/Drag%20a%20card.png)
 In cards, you can change card name, select a color and a date and add members.
 ![In a card](https://github.com/ConnorWuProjects/Projemanag/blob/master/screenshots/In%20a%20card.png)
-Press overflow menu in a board page, you can add members by email.
+Press overflow menu in a board page, you can see the list of members in this board.
+Press the plus icon, you can add member by email.
 ![Add member](https://github.com/ConnorWuProjects/Projemanag/blob/master/screenshots/Add%20member.png)